French Young Innovative Company (JEI) Status 2026: Conditions, Tax Exemptions, Research Tax Credit Overlap and JEC Comparison

 Scope of the exemption#

-The JEI benefits from a full exemption from employer social contributions (sickness, maternity, disability, death, old-age, family allowances, work accidents) on the remuneration of staff directly assigned to R&D activities:
+The JEI benefits from a full, non-degressive exemption from employer social security contributions (sickness, maternity, disability, death, old-age) and family allowance contributions, on the remuneration of staff directly assigned to R&D activities:

 - researchers;